 The actual amounts that would be paid to any NEO can only be determined at the time of an actual termination of employment and would vary from those listed below.
-Generally, in the event of a termination for "cause" or a resignation for any reason (other than retirement, in the case of Mr. Moran under his prior employment agreement), NEOs are entitled only to earned but unpaid salary, vested benefits under applicable benefit plans and reimbursement of business expenses.
+Generally, in the event of a termination for "cause" or a resignation for any reason (other than retirement, in the case of Mr. Moran under his prior employment agreement and voluntary termination, in the case of Ms. Fernandez under her employment agreement), NEOs are entitled only to earned but unpaid salary, vested benefits under applicable benefit plans and reimbursement of business expenses.
 The amounts shown in the table below assume that all applicable contingencies, such as execution of a release of claims and continuing compliance with any restrictive covenants, as applicable, will be satisfied.

-Name Event Salary (\$) Bonus (\$) Health/Welfare Benefits (\$) Other Benefits (\$) Equity Acceleration (\$) (1) Total (\$) Rick A. Moyer (2) Change in Control - - - - 610,549.94 610,549.94 J. Douglas Moran (3) Involuntary Termination 350,000 - - - - - Change in Control - - - 604,444.44 604,444.44 Retirement (4) 296,728 296,728
+Name Event Salary (\$) Bonus (\$) Health/Welfare Benefits (\$) Other Benefits (\$) Equity Acceleration (\$) Total (\$) L. Anabel Fernandez Voluntary Termination(1) 150,000 150,000 Involuntary Termination(2) 350,000 2,681 352,681 J. Douglas Moran (3) Involuntary Termination 350,000 22,572 372,572 Change in Control 604,444 604,444 Retirement(4) 101,546 101,546 Patrick O. Zalupski Involuntary Termination 4,191 4,191